Japan foot-and-mouth outbreak: April

-April 20 (Day 0) the first case of FMD in Miyazaki Pref. was confirmed 10 years after the outbreak of the year 2000.
+On April 20 (Day 0), the first confirmed case of foot-and-mouth disease (FMD) in Miyazaki Prefecture was reported, marking the first outbreak in Japan since 2000.
 The export of all Japanese Beef was banned.
 Miyazaki Prefectural government confirmed three suspicious cases in Tsuno Town and the AFF set up an FMD control and prevention department in Kasumigaseki, Tokyo.
 The Minister of AFF Hirotaka Akamatsu was nominated chief officer.
 He received a report about a huge shortage of Virkon-S, disinfecting solution, from Itsuki Toyama, (DPJ, Miyazaki Pref.)
 Miyazaki Pref. started to disinfect the area by setting up with transportation restrictions and locations for sterilization.
 No orders or directions by the Minister of AFF Akamatsu were given.
-On April 21, local government was confused because the Japanese government gave no instructions.
+On April 21, local authorities experienced confusion due to a lack of guidance from the national government.
 There was not enough of the disinfectant prepared by a local agricultural union to be distributed to all the farmers.
 Miyazaki Livestock Improvement Association stopped producing the sperm straws which make up the major part of Japan's production (15,000 a year).
 The amount of stock in distribution would last for two months; remaining stocks for about one year.
 On April 22, the Vice-Minister of AFF, Yamada (DPJ), said at Congress, "I have heard about the Miyazaki situation just now."
 The House of Representatives Committee on Agriculture, Forestry and Fisheries was held and the Minister Akamatsu granted emergency budget.
 No details were given.
 Promises to prevent economic damage from the disease were given.
 Ideguchi, a chief contact officer of Miyazaki Veterinary Medical Association observed the development of the clinical condition of the first case of FMD and analyzed how delay had been caused because the development was so different from textbook conditions.